openframeworks/ofBook/project_joel/chapter.md

 Cheers,

-Joel}
+Joel

 made new osc send:

-{    //update duration based on the position of the quicktime player
-    float videoTimeToSend = greenpeaceVideo.getPosition()*greenpeaceVideo.getDuration();
+	//update duration based on the position of the quicktime player float videoTimeToSend = greenpeaceVideo.getPosition()*greenpeaceVideo.getDuration();
     ofxOscMessage m;
     m.setAddress("/duration/seektosecond");
     m.addFloatArg(videoTimeToSend);
-    senderToDuration.sendMessage(m);}
+    senderToDuration.sendMessage(m);

 sent that:

-{
-On 16 Jun 2013, at 20:51, Joel Gethin Lewis <me@joelgethinlewis.com> wrote:
+On 16 Jun 2013, at 20:51, Joel Gethin Lewis wrote:

 This is my send, in my update: